 End location: Head of Loch Treig (NN 320 687)

 Geographical area: Perth, Kinross and Stirling (part), Lochaber

 Back to Search

-Please note that the path north of Corrour Old Lodge is known to be soft and eroded.
-A recent report received (June 2012) indicates that the problem may be getting worse, with a number of wet gullies to be negotiated and resultant widening of the path.
+Please note that the path north of Corrour Old Lodge is reportedly soft and eroded.
+As of June 2012, we heard that the problem may be getting worse, with a number of wet gullies to be negotiated and resultant widening of the path.

-From Rannoch Station go E along the B846 road for 2.5km to Loch Eigheach and take the track which goes NW.
+From Rannoch Station go east along the B846 for 2.5km to Loch Eigheach and take the track which goes northwest.
 This track is part of The Road to the Isles and it leads in 3km to a crossing of the Allt Eigheach.
-Beyond there follow the path NW across the lower slopes of Carn Dearg and past the stark ruins of Corrour Old Lodge.
+Beyond there follow the path northwest across the lower slopes of Carn Dearg and past the stark ruins of Corrour Old Lodge.

-Follow the path as it swings N towards Loch Ossian and before reaching the plantation above the loch turn W to descend to the head of Loch Ossian, where the youth hostel of the same name stands on a promontory by the lochside.
+Follow the path as it swings north towards Loch Ossian and before reaching the plantation above the loch turn west to descend to the head of Loch Ossian, where the youth hostel of the same name stands on a promontory by the lochside.
 From here Corrour Station is a further 1.5km along a road and from there one can return to the day’s starting point by train – check timetable.
-Alternatively, from the head of Loch Ossian, follow the path that runs north-west and down to the head of Loch Treig.
+Alternatively, from the head of Loch Ossian, follow the path that runs northwest and down to the head of Loch Treig.

 This old route continues north from Loch Treig to Corriechoille near Spean Bridge through the Lairig Leacach.

 OS Landranger 41 (Ben Nevis, Fort William & surrounding area) & 42 (Glen Gary & Loch Rannoch area)